Ananya0667/Ananya0667/README.md

 🎓 &nbsp;I have graduated in Computer Science and Enginnering with a CGPA of 8.94/10.\
 🌱 &nbsp;I have a keen interst in Artificial Intelligence, Computer Vision and Image Processing.\
 ✍️ &nbsp;In my free time, I read Novels and Tech Blogs.\
-🌱 I worked as Programmer Analyst Trainee with Cognizant Technology Solutions.
+🌱 &nbsp;I worked as Programmer Analyst Trainee with Cognizant Technology Solutions. \
 ✉️ &nbsp;You can reach out to me on email ananya.sharma0667@gmail.com